 1) “What kind of energy are my thoughts creating?” (you'll always feel the answer)

 2) What kind of energy would I like to create?”

-If you have different answers to each question, read on.
+If your answers to each question are not in alignment, read on.

 Changing Your Inner Dialogue